tsuru/tsuru/docs/using/go.rst

 Handling dependencies
 =====================

-If your app depends on external packages, you should vendor them in your project and set the `GO_PKG_PATH` environment variable in your app with the package name of your app:
+If your app is split in packages, you should set the `GO_PKG_PATH` environment variable with the package name of your app:

 .. highlight:: bash